This post is sponsored by Cinch Financial. All opinions are 100% ours.

 Debt and Credit

-Cinch will provide you with your overall balance of your current debt.
+Cinch will provide you with the overall balance of your current debt.
 This includes credit cards, student loans, auto loans, mortgage, etc.

 They will also provide you with a real-time credit score so you can easily keep track of any changes.